Updated on July 22, 2016.

 - Monitoring and reassessment – As time passes, your plan will evolve as your spending habits change.
 Take a look at your progress every month and scrutinize the budget for possible adjustments.

-The first of our tips for saving money is to remember why you’re doing this and to remind yourself every day.
-Put a picture on your wall, or a map with pins and strings, for constant revalidation.
+The first of our tips for saving money (for travel) is to remember why you’re doing this and to remind yourself every day.
+Put a picture on your wall, or a map with pins and strings to mark your dream around the world trip route, for constant revalidation.
 Saving money is a slog, but anyone can do it if they set their mind to it.

 - Reduce your expenditures.